yonilerner/cs2-retakes-allocator/README.md

     - The valid values for each subkey this are any `CsItem` that is a weapon.
       To better understand how `DefaultWeapons` works, here is the default config for `DefaultWeapons` as an example:
 - `ZeusPreference`: Whether or not to give a Zeus.
 Options are `Always` or `Never`.
 Defaults to `Never`.
+- `MaxPreferredWeaponsPerTeam`: The maximum number of AWPs for each team. `AllowPreferredWeaponForEveryone` ( default `false`) overrides this.

 ```json
 {